AdamFcode/Wolfe_Emporium/README.md

   - The navbar menu provided a portal for the user to register an account
   - The registration is protected by email verification
-  - Once registered, the user has access to a profile which trackstheir orders and provides details for each at a click
+  - Once registered, the user has access to a profile which tracks their orders and provides details for each at a click
 <hr>

 As a user I want to save my details for future orders